Shari's Cafe & Pies: History

 In August 2024, it was announced that Shari's Cafe & Pies has been behind on payments for both property, taxes and services rendered for the restaurant chain.
 As a result, a large number of Shari's locations permanently closed.
 By early October 2024, the number of locations had declined to 49, operating in California, Oregon, Washington and Idaho.
 In late October, all Oregon locations closed abruptly, dropping the remaining number of locations to seventeen.
-Shari's owes around $900,000 to the Oregon Lottery for their video lottery machines.
+At the time, the Oregon Lottery reported that Shari's owed around $900,000 of revenues from their video lottery machines, and sent the debt to collections in February 2025 after the company failed to pay or respond.

+In 2025, a regional chain restaurant called Elmer's announced it was taking over four former Shari's location in Oregon.

+In May 2026, Lena Brands, the parent company of Shari's Cafe & Pies, filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $1 million and $10 million.